-- R v F (2016): Represented a youth accused of attempted murder following a group attack on a bus.
+- R v F: Youth accused of attempted murder following a group attack on a bus.

-- R v M (2011): Murder of a man in the car park of a public house.
+- R v M: Murder of a man with scissors in the car park of a public house.

-- R v V (2010): Conspiracy to murder a man in an attempted ‘honour killing’ using sulphuric acid.
+- R v V: Conspiracy to murder a man in an attempted ‘honour killing’ using sulphuric acid.

 Serious Sexual Offences

-Stan has represented clients accused of all manner of sexual offences including offences against adults and children.
+Stan Reiz QC has represented clients across a wide spectrum of serious sexual offences cases including rape, sexual assault and offences against children.
 He has completed the Vulnerable Witness Training Course and is experienced in cross-examining vulnerable witnesses in cases involving allegations of serious offences.

-- R v P (2016): Represented a University Professor accused of serious sexual offences including attempted rape, against his best friend’s 8 year old daughter.
+- R v P: University Professor accused of serious sexual offences including attempted rape, against his best friend’s 8 year old daughter.

-- R v JS (2015): Acted for a defendant alleged to have attacked one woman in a park and whilst on bail for that offence, raped a prostitute.
+- R v JS: Defendant alleged to have attacked a woman in a park and whilst on bail for that offence, raped a prostitute.

-- R v G (2009): 16 year old defendant acquitted of 6 counts of rape at knifepoint and one count of sexual activity with a child alleged to have been committed against three complainants.
+- R v G: 16 year old defendant acquitted of 6 counts of rape at knifepoint and one count of sexual activity with a child alleged to have been committed against three complainants.

-- R v A (2006): Defendant accused of historic rape and indecent assault of a young girl.
+- R v A: Defendant accused of the historic rape and indecent assault of a young girl.